Valuing One Another's Talents and Strengths

 In the initial phase of the Watson College's Professional Development System, it was critical that clearly outlined roles and responsibilities for school system teachers, administrators, university faculty, and interns be established.
 The collaborative frameworks that constitute PDS allow all partners to have a voice in defining and redefining these roles and responsibilities.

 As PDS moves into a more advanced phase of its development, new roles and responsibilities will continue to emerge.
 Because UNCW's Professional Development System is a complex and dynamic web of partnerships, refinements and additions will continue to be necessary in order to meet the changing needs of both the university and the public schools.

 Partnership schools complete a PDS School Application providing them the opportunity to indicate interest areas for engagement in collaborative professional development.
 This collaboration process engages dynamic relationships between the PDS School and the Watson College of Education through the development of collaborative, systematic research studies targeting a school improvement issue, content area, and/or targeted population.

 PDS school system partners are an integral part of this comprehensive university-school partnership and align efforts and resources for the improvement of education for students in southeastern North Carolina.
-Formal contractual agreements are signed every three years with the WCE Dean, UNCW Chancellor and Board of Trustees and the eleven school system superintendents and their board of education.
+Formal contractual agreements are signed every three years with the WCE Dean, UNCW Chancellor and Board of Trustees and the twelve school system superintendents and their board of education.
 Partnership teachers and administrators, along with university faculty, participate in required training designed to provide opportunities to gain new understandings and professional skills necessary to the accomplishment of PDS goals.
 School system partners engage in collaborative research and grant initiatives that relate to school performance and other education issues that address critical needs of North Carolina educators.